Expertium/expertium.github.io/JReadability.md

 Below is a table comparing all of the different versions:

-Parameters were optimized by minimizing the Root Mean Square Error (RMSE), I used [sklearn.linear_model.LinearRegression()](https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html).
+Parameters were optimized by minimizing the Root Mean Square Error (RMSE), I used [sklearn.linear_model.LinearRegression()](https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html) to find the parameters.
 I converted levels to numbers in the following way: Complete Beginner = 4, Beginner = 3, Intermediate = 2, Advanced = 1.
 RMSE is calculated as the square root of the average of squared errors.

 ![RMSE](https://github.com/user-attachments/assets/3428265b-46f7-4491-b858-13f23340a159)